LOVE SONG FOR SOLITUDE

 GrottoPDX-2548.jpg

-Catholic shrines and chapels from various nations and cultures around the world pepper the forest trails at The Grotto.
+The trails at The Grotto are dotted with Catholic shrines and chapels from various countries and cultures around the world.
 This dambana, or Filipino faith shrine, houses sculptures by artist Ferdie Sacdalan of San Lorenzo Ruiz, the Virgin Mary and the Santo Nino of Cebu.

 GrottoPDX-2542.jpg